NTT123/pax/README.md

 ### Replacing parts

-For convenience, PAX provides utility methods to modify a module in a functional way.
+PAX provides utility methods to modify a module in a functional way.

 The `replace` method creates a new module with attributes replaced.
 For example, to replace `weight` and `bias` of a `pax.Linear` module: